omorinsola1/omorinsola1/README.md

 ### Computer Science with Mathematics Student | AI & Machine Learning Enthusiast | AI Engineering Learner

-I'm a passionate tech learner at Obafemi Awolowo University who enjoys building with Python, exploring Machine Learning, and turning data into meaningful insights through visualization and analysis.
+I'm a passionate tech learner at Obafemi Awolowo University who enjoys building with Python, exploring Machine Learning and AI Engineering, and turning data into meaningful insights through visualization and analysis.

 I love learning publicly, building consistently, and documenting my growth in tech through projects and daily posts on LinkedIn and X.